MezMerrit/AU-School-Handwriting-Fonts/README.md

-# AU-Handwriting-Fonts
+#AU-School-Handwriting-Fonts

-Each Australian state teaches different handwriting styles in lower primary school (some states share the same style).
+Each Australian state teaches different handwriting styles in lower primary school (although some states do share the same style), in line with Department of Education Australia standards.
 The names of the handwriting styles are as follows:

-- Queensland: QBeginners & QCursive
+- Queensland (QLD): QBeginners & QCursive
-- New South Wales: NSW Foundation Print
+- New South Wales (NSW): Foundation Print & Foundation Cursive
-- Canberra: As per NSW
+- Tasmania (TAS): Beginner Print & Precursive Print
-- Victoria: Modern Cursive Print
+- Australian Capital Territory (ACT): As per NSW
-- Northern Territory: As per VIC
+- Victoria (VIC): Modern Cursive Print
-- Western Australia: As per VIC
+- Northern Territory (NT): As per VIC
-- South Australia: SA Precursive Print
+- Western Australia (WA): As per VIC
-- Tasmania: TAS Precursive Print
+- South Australia (SA): Precursive Print & Modern Cursive

-# QLD School Fonts
+There are essentially three stages involved with each state's styles:

-This specific font includes both:
+1. The foundational stage involves learning basic letter formation

-- Queensland Beginners Alphabet (QBeginner's) - a sloped print script for early primary school
+2. The transitional stage adds joining ligatures to some letters
-- Queensland modern cursive (QCursive) - a sloped cursive script for middle primary school
+3. The cursive stage joins almost all letters (with some exceptions)

-Students in Queensland state schools learn handwriting styles in line with Department of Education standards; QBeginners from years 1 to 3 and QCursive from years 4 to 7.
-Accordingly, these fonts are designed using the recommended guidelines provided by Department of Education Queensland.
+The initial weight (300) of foundational font-sets included in this repo is intended to imitate the pencil thickness of actual handwriting, however they're also variable fonts so they may be adjusted up to Extra Bold weight (800), depending on usage requirements.

-# QLD Handguide
+The foundational fonts contain alternate glyphs (or ligatures) for transitional stages to their full cursive counterparts, depending on usage requirements.

-Included in this repo is a handguide (QLD-Hanbook.pdf), provided to schools in QLD by Department of Education Queensland, which outlines the teaching methodology and other guides used to create this font.
+The full cursive counterparts are a future project.
+The initial weight (200) of full cursive font-sets will imitate ball point pen thickness and are envisaged to be variable fonts also (up to 800) for consistency.
+This part of development will involve testing software provided by a third party, hence the variability and overall design scope may differ, although consistency between the font-sets will remain a primary focus.